-THE FIRST NATIONAL conference of the African Liberation Support Committee - Which Road Against Racism and Imperialism for the Black Liberation Movement - was clearly an historically significant occurrence.
-(For a report on this conference see TheBlack Scholar, July-August 1974.)
-The conference was the first of its kind and scope to put before everyone involved in the black liberation movement - activists, workers, students, and community representatives - clearly articulated and completely developed alternative theoretical positions for the direction of our movement.
+The first national conference of the African Liberation Support Committee"WHICH ROAD AGAINST RACISM AND IMPERIALISM FOR THE BLACK LIBERATION MOVEMENT"-is clearly an historically significant occurrence.
+The conference is the first of its kind and scope to put before everyone involved in the Black liberation movement--activists, workers, students, and community representatives--clearly articulated and completely developed alternative theoretical positions for the direction of our movement.
 The full significance of such a conference at this stage in our history is summed up in this statement from the conference call:

 Black people are at a stage in struggle that requires us to regroup and develop a new approach.
 We are in a period of economic crisis, a period of mass discontent and government instability, police repression, and imprisonment of political activists.
 To counter this there is a growing militancy in the ranks of workers, tenants, students, prisoners, women, and many others.
-There is a new stage in our movement coming into being.
+THERE IS A NEW STAGE IN OUR MOVEMENT COMING INTO BEING.

-The African Liberation Support Committee (ALSC) is important precisely because it has correctly summed up the historical experiences of black people and has consistently presented a program of action that has corresponded to the subjective and objective aspirations of black people.
-Hence, its program has been wholeheartedly embraced and supported.
+The African Liberation Support Committee (ALSC) is important precisely because it has correctly summed up the historical experiences of Black people and has consistently presented a program of action that has corresponded to the subjective and objective aspirations of Black people.
+Hence, its program has been whole-heartedly embraced and supported.
 Two stages have occurred in the development of ALSC:

-1-The first stage was one in which the motive force was the expression of solidarity with the heroic struggles of our brothers and sisters in Africa for socialism and against imperialism, particularly in areas dominated by racist European settler regimes.
+(1) The first stage was one in which the motive force was the expression of solidarity with the heroic struggles of our brothers and sisters in Africa for socialism and against imperialism, particularly in areas dominated by racist European settler regimes.
 In 1972 and 1973, this led to more than 200,000 people mobilizing in 50 cities and in several countries and more than \$40,000 for the armed liberation struggle in 1973.

-2-This concrete practice in support of our brothers and sisters in Africa led to a deeper understanding that the imperialism which exploits and oppresses Africa is rooted in the system of U.S. monopoly capitalism which is responsible for the class (economic) exploitation and racist oppression that we as black people suffer here at home.
+(2) This concrete practice in support of our brothers and sisters in Africa led to a deeper understanding that the imperialism which exploits and oppresses Africa is rooted in the system of U.S. monopoly capitalism which is responsible for the class (economic) exploitation and racist oppression that we as Black people suffer here at home.
 As the historic ALSC Statement of Principles clearly asserts:

-Black people throughout the world are realizing that our freedom will only be won through a protracted struggle against two forces - racism and imperialism.
+Black people throughout the world are realizing that our freedom will only be won through a protracted struggle against two forces-racism and imperialism.
 The world imperialist system festers in Africa and Asia and engulfs the Western Hemisphere as well.
 In the United States we know it as monopoly capitalism, in Africa it is imperialism in its colonial or neo-colonial form.
 Wherever it appears, its cornerstone is the white ruling class of the United States of America.